-Make sure the AWS cloud credentails are configured in your terminal for the account you would be using in this demo.
+Make sure the AWS cloud credentials are configured in your terminal for the account you would be using in this demo.

-name: staging # A unique identifier for your environment org_name: runx # A unique identifier for your organization providers: aws: region: us-east-1 # Your aws region.
-You can find a list of them here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html account_id: XXXX # Your 12 digit account id modules: - type: base - type: k8s-cluster - type: k8s-base
+# opta.yaml name: staging # name of the environment org_name: my-org # A unique identifier for your organization providers: aws: region: us-east-1 account_id: XXXX # Your 12 digit AWS account id modules: - type: base - type: k8s-cluster - type: k8s-base

-In this step we will create a service - which is basically a docker container and associated database.
+In this step we will create a service - which is basically a http server packaged in a docker container.